Queen's Park station (England): Station layout

 All platforms are accessed by stairs and although there is local pressure for step-free access there are no firm plans for lifts or escalators to be installed.
 The stairs are all behind the ticket barriers.

 Services

-Queen's Park is served by a mixture of trains operated by London Overground London Underground on the Bakerloo line.
+Queen's Park is served by the Bakerloo line of the London Underground and the Lioness line of the London Overground.
 The current off-peak service is: